athanvi2/CS-225-Project/README.md

 * Zainab Sajid, zsajid2
 * Abhi Thanvi, athanvi2

-NEED TO DO: describe the physical location of all major files and deliverables (code, tests, data, the written report, the presentation video, etc…)
+## File Organization
+We tried to mimic the CS 225 labs and mps as structures for our file organization!
+* Documentations - Project Proposal and Team Contract
+* bin - for running cmake
+* entry - contains `main.cpp`
+* src - has `airport.hpp`, `graph.hpp`, `graph.cpp`, `utils.cpp`, `utils.hpp`
+* tests - `test.cpp`
+* main folder - CSV datasets, `results.md`, an image of our self constructed sample graph, jupyter notebook (Python) csv cleaning, and presentation video

-# How does our project work?
+## How does our project work?
 Our program uses data from [Open Flights](https://openflights.org/data.html) to find the shortest path between two airports.
 We use BFS Traversal to find the shortest path from a starting airport to destination airport based on least amount of connected flights.
 We use Dijkstra's algorithm to find the shortest path from a starting airport to destination airport based on shortest numeric distance.
 NEED TO DO PAGERANK

 Our presentation video: NEED TO DO

-# How to use our program?
+## Running Instructions

 To download our program, copy and paste this line to your terminal: